espocrm/documentation/docs/administration/bpm-events.md

     Compensation can be applied only for activities that were successfuly completed.

 When it's a sub-process being compensated, the compensation activity does not have access to the sub-process internal state (called Black-Box compensation).
-To be able to access the internal state, use a compensation event sub-process inside the sub-process instead.
+To be able to access the internal state, use the compensation event sub-process inside the sub-process instead.

 In case of a multi-instance sub-process, the compensation activity is processed for each completed instance of the sub-process.